gRodHost/MyPyspm/README.md

 **I strongly recommend opening file in a text editor and making changes to items in list.

 **Even with making these chages this is not secure.
-If someone gets access to the file you use your, passwords are at risk.**
+If someone gets access to the file you use, your passwords are at risk.**

 You can do this by opening file in a text editor of your choice.
 Do not change after you have used it to create a password for a site unless you have password recovery/reset options from that site.
 Default template generates a 15 character password from input of three numbers.